-Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations.
+Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations. - 656.
 Research and Evaluation in Counseling and Guidance (5).
 Pr., EDS standing.

 Designed to provide study and experience in measurement, appraisal, and evaluation of a broad range of objectives in counseling and guidance.
+Emphasis - evaluation of a broad range of objectives in counseling and guidance.
 Emphasis on criteria, techniques and research procedures necessary to evaluate guidance programs and outcomes.

 659. Practicum in Area Specialization (10).
-Pr., CED 631 or Departmental approval.
+Pr., CED 631 or Departmental ap- - proval.

-The practicum provides advanced graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling.

-660. Advanced Practicum in Area of Specialization (10).
-Pr., CED 659 or EDS standing.
+The practicum provides advanced graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling. - 660.
+Advanced Practicum in Area of Specialization (10).
+Fr., CED 659 or EDS standing.

-Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills, including supervision.

-799. Master's Comprehensive Examination (0).
+Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills, including supervision. - 799.
+Master's Comprehensive Examination (0).
 Pr., Departmental approval.

 The Master's Comprehensive Examination is required of all candidates for the M.Ed.
 Provides an opportunity for the student to demonstrate the integration of coursework experiences.
-Must be taken during the final two quarters of enrollment in the M.Ed. program.

-899. EDS Comprehensive Examination (0).
+Must be taken during the final two quarters of enrollment in the M.Ed. program. - 899.
+EDS Comprehensive Examination (0).